estshorter/tomlex/README.md

 #### resolvers in the library
 `tomlex/resolver.hpp` provides two resolvers: `tomlex::resolvers::decode` and `tomlex::resolvers::env`.

-`decode` interprets an argument and returns it as a toml value if the argument is string.
+`decode` interprets an argument and as a toml value returns it only if the argument is string.
 `env` returns an specified environment-variable.

 Note that these functions are not registered by default.